 import numpy as np # create array array = np.arange(10) print(array) r = np.var(array) print("\nvariance: ", r)

 In the above example.
 Numpy var() function is used to calculate the variance of an array created by the programmer.
-The optional parameters can be avoided while using the function in programs.
-The numpy var() functions return the variance accurately, bypassing the array whose variance is calculated.
+The optional parameters are noncompulsory while using the function in programs.
+The numpy var() functions return the variance accurately by passing the array as a parameter.

 Numpy Variance var() with desired dtype